 Catching either the focus or the joy that kids find playing in the sand will let you enjoy the memory over and over again.

 A portrait with the subject’s reflection in the wet sand is a great way to capitalize on symmetry.

+Did someone tilt the world on it’s access?
+Nope, it’s just another sloping horizon picture.
 Unless it’s on purpose and contributes to your image, sloping horizons are generally displeasing to our natural sense of balance.
 Aim to keep the horizon straight across your image.

 Horizons that break up your image

 Horizons that cut through your subjects’ heads or go straight through the middle of the image.
 The horizon creates a visual break in the photo, and putting this break in the middle of the subjects head or in the dead middle of your image tends to feel awkward and distracting from the subject.
 Aim to place it above the subjects head or below their shoulders for portraits, and around the 1/3 point (top or bottom) for landscapes.
 This will give you a much more pleasing composition.

 This is a recipe for undesirable outcomes: squinting expressions, harsh shadows, and most importantly… subjects that don’t want to have their picture taken anymore!
 Keep the sun behind or to the side to keep your models happier for longer.
 Especially helpful when shooting young children!